travis-ci/docs-travis-ci-com/user/ci-environment.md

 ### apt configuration

-apt is configured to not require confirmation (assume -y switch by default) using both `DEBIAN_FRONTEND` env variable and apt configuration file).
+apt is configured to not require confirmation (assume -y switch by default) using both `DEBIAN_FRONTEND` env variable and apt configuration file.
 This means `apt-get install -qq` can be used without the -y flag.

 ## JVM (Clojure, Groovy, Java, Scala) VM images